-) Cabombacaroliniana (Carolina fanwort) - aquatic plant native to South America, brought to Europe as a decorative plant for aquariums, spreading rapidly due to its capacity to grow from tiny stem fragments to dense mats, clogging up lakes, ponds or water courses.
-The species is present in Danube countries such as Austria and Hungary.

-) Elodea nuttallii (Nuttall's waterweed) - brought from North America for the aquarium trade, the species spread in slow flowing water bodies and lakes, being now present in Danube countries such as Austria, Bulgaria, Germany, Hungary, Romania, Slovakia and Slovenia.

-) Hydrocotyleranunculoides (Floating pennywort) - originally from America, this fast-growing aquatic plant was brought to Europe for aquariums and garden ponds.
-The species is present in Germany.

-) Lagarosiphon major (Curly waterweed) - native to South Africa, the species was introduced to Europe for aquariums.
-Of the Danube countries, the species is present in Austria, Germany, and Hungary.

-) Ludwigia grandiflora (Water-primrose) - introduced from North America as an ornamental plant, it has established populations in European slow flowing rivers, streams, lakes and ponds.
+- ) Cabombacaroliniana (Carolina fanwort) aquatic plant native to South America, brought to Europe as a decorative plant for aquariums, spreading rapidly due to its capacity to grow from tiny stem fragments to dense mats, clogging up lakes, ponds or water courses.
+The species is present in Danube countries such as Austria and Hungary. - J Elodea nuttallii (Nuttall's waterweed) brought from North America for the aquarium trade, the species spread in slow flowing water bodies and lakes, being now present in Danube countries such as Austria, Bulgaria, Germany, Hungary, Romania, Slovakia and Slovenia. - Hydrocotyleranunculoides (Floating pennywort) originally from America, this fast-growing aquatic plant was brought to Europe for aquariums and garden ponds.
+The species is present in Germany. - J Lagarosiphon major (Curly waterweed) native to South Africa, the species was introduced to Europe for aquariums.
+Of the Danube countries, the species is present in Austria, Germany, and Hungary. - J Ludwigia grandiflora (Water-primrose) introduced from North America as an ornamental plant, it has established populations in European slow flowing rivers, streams, lakes and ponds.
 Besides its capacity to develop compact mats at the surface, blocking light and reducing oxygen content, it also has the ability to release alleopathic substances impairing the native species and affecting the entire ecosystem.
 It is already present in Germany and Hungary.

-) Myriophyllumaquaticum (Parrot's feather) - originally from South America, the plant was brought for ornamental purposes and spread rapidly across the EU, being able to grow in lakes, ponds, wetlands, slowrunning streams and canals.
-It is present in Austria, Germany, Hungary and Romania.

-) Myriophyllumheterophyllum (Broadleaf watermilfoil) - native to North America, this aquatic plant is able to grow in all types of aquatic ecosystems, including wetlands.
-It is already present in Austria, Germany and Hungary.

-) Eriocheirsinensis (Chinese mitten crab) - native to Eastern Asia, it probably entered Europe with ballast water, spreading rapidly from marine and brackish water to freshwater habitats.
-In the Danube countries, it is present in the Czech Republic, Germany, Hungary, Romania and Slovakia.

-) Orconecteslimosus (Spiny-cheek crayfish) - native to North America, it was introduced to Europe for farming, since then colonizing rivers, streams and lakes.
-It is present in Austria, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Romania, Slovakia and Slovenia.

-) Pacifastacusleniusculus (Signal crayfish) - native to North America, it was introduced to Europe for farming, since then colonizing rivers, streams and lakes.
-It is present in Austria, Croatia, Czech Republic, Germany, Hungary, Slovakia and Slovenia.

-) Procambarusclarkii (Red swamp crayfish) - native to North America, this large crayfish species was brought to Europe for farming, having now spread in slowflowing rivers, marshes, canals and lakes.
-It is present in Danube countries such as Austria and Germany.

-) Procambarusfallax f. virginalis (Marbled crayfish) - brought to Europe for aquariums, it is the only crayfish with the ability to clone itself.
-It is present in Croatia, the Czech Republic, Germany and Slovakia

-) Lithobatescatesbeianus (American bullfrog) - this large amphibian, native to North America, was brought to Europe for farming and pet stores, since then colonizing ponds, marshes and reservoirs.
-It is present in Germany and Slovenia.

-) Trachemysscripta (Red-eared, yellow-bellied and Cumberland sliders) - this large freshwater turtle originates from North America and has been brought to Europe for the pet trade.
-It is now present in several Danube countries: Austria, Bulgaria, Croatia, the Czech Republic, Germany, Hungary, Romania, Slovakia and Slovenia.
+- J Myriophyllumaquaticum (Parrot's feather) originally from South America, the plant was brought for ornamental purposes and spread rapidly across the EU, being able to grow in lakes, ponds, wetlands, slow-running streams and canals.
+It is present in Austria, Germany, Hungary and Romania. - J Myriophyllumheterophyllum (Broadleaf watermilfoil) native to North America, this aquatic plant is able to grow in all types of aquatic ecosystems, including wetlands.
+It is already present in Austria, Germany and Hungary. - J Eriocheirsinensis (Chinese mitten crab) native to Eastern Asia, it probably entered Europe with ballast water, spreading rapidly from marine and brackish water to freshwater habitats.
+In the Danube countries, it is present in the Czech Republic, Germany, Hungary, Romania and Slovakia. - Orconecteslimosus (Spiny-cheek crayfish) native to North America, it was introduced to Europe for farming, since then colonizing rivers, streams and lakes.
+It is present in Austria, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Romania, Slovakia and Slovenia. - J Pacifastacusleniusculus (Signal crayfish) native to North America, it was introduced to Europe for farming, since then colonizing rivers, streams and lakes.
+It is present in Austria, Croatia, Czech Republic, Germany, Hungary, Slovakia and Slovenia. - J Procambarusclarkii (Red swamp crayfish) native to North America, this large crayfish species was brought to Europe for farming, having now spread in slowflowing rivers, marshes, canals and lakes.
+It is present in Danube countries such as Austria and Germany. - J Procambarusfallax f. virginalis (Marbled crayfish) brought to Europe for aquariums, it is the only crayfish with the ability to clone itself.
+It is present in Croatia, the Czech Republic, Germany and Slovakia - J Lithobatescatesbeianus (American bullfrog) this large amphibian, native to North America, was brought to Europe for farming and pet stores, since then colonizing ponds, marshes and reservoirs.
+It is present in Germany and Slovenia. - ) Trachemysscripta (Red-eared, yellow-bellied and Cumberland sliders) this large freshwater turtle originates from North America and has been brought to Europe for the pet trade.
+It is now present in several Danube countries: Austria, Bulgaria, Croatia, the Czech Republic, Germany, Hungary, Romania, Slovakia and Slovenia. - J Perccottusglenii (Amur sleeper) native to Asia, the species is especially widespread in Eastern Europe, being present in the Danube countries of Bulgaria, Croatia, Germany, Hungary, Romania and Slovakia.